Pragmatics

 While Fedify provides vocabulary API, it does not inherently define how to utilize those vocabularies.
 ActivityPub implementations like Mastodon and Misskey already have de facto norms for how to use them, which you should follow to get the desired results.

-object should be populated with which values to display an avatar or header image, which property represents a date joined, and so on.
+For example, you need to know which properties on a Person object should be populated with which values to display an avatar or header image, which property represents a date joined, and so on.

 In this section, we will explain the pragmatic aspects of using Fedify, such as how to utilize the vocabulary API and the de facto norms of ActivityPub implementations.